How to start a conversation about mental health at work

 This gently eases the conversation into exploring options, and you’re showing the individual that they don’t have to remain feeling stuck, fearful or overwhelmed, and they can access various support that’s available.

 With this in mind, try to remain focused on their needs as opposed to talking about your own stories.
-There is of course a time and a place for sharing personal experiences, and it’s an act of kindness to choose to share your own vulnerability - just be mindful to come back to their story to ensure they feel heard.
+There is of course a time and a place for sharing personal experiences, and it’s an act of kindness to choose to share your own vulnerability - just be mindful to come back to their story to ensure they feel heard, and the focus remains on their needs.

 6. Ask what you can do to help

-Mental health can be a sensitive subject to talk about, so try to keep things simple by asking them open questions, such as “What can I do to help you?”
+Mental health can be a sensitive subject to talk about, so try to keep things simple through asking open questions.
+A really important one is: “What can I do to help you?”

 It’s important to remember that every person’s experience with mental health is different and there is no single fix that will help everyone.
-So by asking open questions, you’re empowering autonomy, for the individual to express how they feel and what they need.
+So by asking a range of open questions, you’re empowering autonomy - for the individual to express how they feel and what they need.

 Bear this in mind, particularly if talking about mental health feels new to you.
 Instead of offering what you think they need, simply ask them what would help them, and go from there.